-Which laws regulate private acquisitions and disposals in your jurisdiction?
+2 Which laws regulate private acquisitions and disposals in your jurisdiction?
 Must the acquisition of shares in a company, a business or assets be governed by local law?

 There is no general overriding statute regulating acquisitions and disposals in Austria.
-The most relevant statutes are the General Civil Code , the Commercial Code , the Act on Limited Liability Companies and the Stock Corporation Act .
+The most relevant statutes are the General Civil Code, the Commercial Code, the Act on Limited Liability Companies and the Stock Corporation Act.
+Less frequently, the Demerger Act, the Tax

-Less frequently, the Demerger Act , the Tax Reorganisation Act and the EU Merger Regulation for cross-border mergers may come into play, depending on the specifics of the business combination.
-For government clearances, the Cartel Act , the EU Merger Regulation, the Investment Control Act (ICA) and, for regulated industries, special laws must be observed.
+Reorganisation Act and the EU Merger Act for cross-border mergers may come into play depending on the specifics of the business combination.
+For governmental clearances the Cartel Act, the EU Merger Regulation, the Investment Control Act and for regulated industries special laws need to be observed.

-Acquisitions are generally not required to be governed by Austrian law; however, even if governed by foreign law, certain mandatory provisions of Austrian law may still apply to the acquisition (eg, the notarial deed requirement for a transfer of shares in limited liability companies).
-Further, Austrian law will mandatorily govern statutory successor liabilities in asset deals or corporate restructurings, such as mergers or demergers.
+Acquisitions are generally not required to be governed by Austrian law.
+However, even if governed by foreign law, certain mandatory provisions of Austrian law may still apply to the acquisition (for example, the notarial deed requirement for a transfer of shares in limited liability companies).
+Also, Austrian law will mandatorily govern statutory successor liabilities in asset deals or corporate restructurings, such as mergers or demergers.

-Cross-border share deals on Austrian targets involving at least one non-Austrian party usually follow the Europeanised form of a US-style share purchase agreement, even if the share purchase agreement is subject to Austrian law.
+Cross-border share deals on Austrian targets involving at least one non-Austrian party usually follow the Europeanised form of a US-style share purchase agreement even if the share purchase agreement is subject to Austrian law.